The Homework Debate (page 2)

 At the Kino school, Cera says children often choose to take their favorite parts of school home.
 “A lot of what we see kids doing is continuing to write in journals, practicing music with their friends, and taking experiments home to show their parents,” she says.
 Anecdotal information from Kino graduates suggests that the early control over their education continues to serve them well into college; they feel better equipped to manage their time and approach professors with questions.

-Even if we can agree to the importance of kids doing better on tests like PISA, Kohn says, there is no research to suggest that homework is our ticket to success: our “competitors” in the global marketplace are coming up with the same conclusions about homework.
+Even if we can agree on the importance of kids doing better on tests like PISA, Kohn says, there is no research to suggest that homework is our ticket to success.
+Our “competitors” in the global marketplace are coming up with the same conclusions about homework.
 A recent comparative study of kids in China, Japan and two U.S. cities shows there is no correlation between time spent on studying and academic achievement.

 So, what's the solution?
-The National Parent Teacher Association suggests children in kindergarten through second grade should do homework for no more than 10-20 minutes a day, and for third through sixth graders the limit is 30-60 minutes a day.
-Kohn says the question isn't just "How much homework is too much?"
+The National Parent Teacher Association suggests children in kindergarten through second grade should do homework for no more than 10 to 20 minutes a day, and for third through sixth graders the limit is 30-60 minutes a day.
+Kohn says the question isn't just, "How much homework is too much?"
 Many parents would be delighted if teachers reduced the amount their children are getting, but he says the quality of those assignments needs to be addressed as well.
-“Some of this stuff isn't worth two minutes of their children's time.”
+“Some of this stuff isn't worth two minutes of their children's time,” he says.

 Kohn believes that the “default” setting for schools should be no homework, but that if evening work was assigned on occasion, it better be for a good reason.
 That means repetitive practice problems from 500-page textbooks get tossed out the window.
 Instead, Kohn says parents should be asking two fundamental questions:

 - Does this assignment make kids more excited about the topic and learning in general?

 - Does this assignment help kids to think more deeply about questions that matter?